Blundell’s School, Tiverton, Devon

 Over in prep Andy Southgate has been headmaster since 2011.
 With 2 kids of his own firmly ensconced, he acts and reacts as both a parent and a head, which is always reassuring.
 He and head of Pre-prep Laura Clifford, are proud of the learning-through-play ethos which sees every subject embedded in outdoor learning.
 The pre-preppers I met were variously enjoying a morning break with a glass of milk or prepping for a sport lesson and I was impressed by how well-mannered and engaged they seemed, all delightfully keen to share what they were doing with the ‘visitor’.
 Years 4, 5 and 6 have their own building where I bumped into Assistant Head Curricular Dan Morris who explained how they’re phasing in new technology in the shape of iPads, and also the speech and drama teacher Carla Rochfort, in the most comfy beanbag-filled cocoon of a library I’ve ever seen where kids can go at break-time.
 It felt like a happy, family atmosphere, and helpful wrap-around care with busy parents in mind.

 The nursery is bright, spacious and suitably sweet, with plenty of outdoor space to play and learn.
-There’s a mixture of secure play areas and of course the wider school grounds, so plenty of opps for woodland welly walks.
+Overseen by the very approachable Head Laura Clifford, there’s a mixture of secure play areas and of course the wider school grounds, so plenty of opps for woodland welly walks.
 Facilities are clean, feel safe and well appointed.
-They hold a Toddler Group open to the whole community every Thursday for just £1 per family.
-A good way to get a proper feel for the place and see how your child liked it, I’d say.
+They hold a well-attended Toddler Group open to the whole community every Thursday afternoon for just £1 per family.
+It’s currently on hold due to Covid but when it’s running it’s a good way to get a proper feel for the place and see how your child likes it, I’d say.

 As you’d hope, the school definitely makes the most of its position near Exmoor and the coast and being outdoors, breathing in oxygen is very much on-trend, happily.
 Not that it’s all pink cheeks and sparkly eyes every day.
 There are two words to strike fear (or masochistic joy) into the lives of Blundellians: The Russell.
 This cross-country race is Hell on earth to you and I, but it’s all a part of the school’s long tradition in sending kids across fields and moors in all kinds of swampy, wintry conditions, as local landowners open their land for this infamous event.
 You can guarantee that the weather will have been awful beforehand (if not during), but everyone seems to rave about it, looking back at their experience like a mother two years after childbirth.